hadolint/hadolint-action/README.md

 ## Hadolint Configuration

-To configure Hadolint (for example ignore rules), you can create an `.hadolint.yaml` file in the root of your repository.
+To configure Hadolint (for example, ignore rules), you can create a `.hadolint.yaml` file in the root of your repository.
 Please check the Hadolint [documentation](https://github.com/hadolint/hadolint#configure).

 ## 🤝 Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)